Code of Conduct

 Code of Ethics for Finance Professionals

-The Code of Ethics applies to the conduct and reporting requirements of the Chief Executive Officer, Chairman, Chief Financial Officer and Principal Accounting Officer of JPMorgan Chase (Finance Officers) and to all other professionals of the firm worldwide serving in a finance, accounting, line of business Treasury, tax or investor relations role (Finance Professionals).
+The Code of Ethics applies to the conduct and reporting requirements of the Chief Executive Officer, Chairman, Chief Financial Officer and Principal Accounting Officer of the firm (Finance Officers) and to all other professionals of the firm worldwide serving in a finance, accounting, LOB Treasury, tax or investor relations role (Finance Professionals).

 Standards of Conduct